-On March 2, 2016, we amended our revolving debt facility with a new senior secured credit facility.
-The credit facility consists of a \$150.0 million revolving operating credit facility to be available for general corporate purposes including the financing of ongoing working capital needs and acquisitions.
-The credit facility also provides for an additional \$7.5 million available to support foreign exchange and interest rate hedging.
-The credit facility has a five-year maturity with no fixed repayment dates prior to the end of the five-year term.
-Borrowings under the facility are secured by a first charge over substantially all of Descartes' assets.
-Depending on the type of advance, interest rates under the revolving operating credit facility are based on the Canada or US prime rate, Bankers' Acceptance (BA) or London Interbank Offered Rate (LIBOR) plus an additional 0 to 200 basis points based on the ratio of net debt to adjusted earnings before interest, taxes, depreciation and amortization, as defined in the credit agreement.
-A standby fee of between 20 to 28 basis points will be charged on all undrawn amounts.
+On January 25, 2019, we amended and increased our existing \$150.0 million senior secured revolving credit facility.
+The newly amended and increased facility is now a \$350.0 million revolving operating credit facility to be available for general corporate purposes, including the financing of ongoing working capital needs and acquisitions.
+With the approval of the lenders, the credit facility can be expanded to a total of \$500.0 million.
+The credit facility has a five-year maturity with no fixed repayment dates prior to the end of the five-year term ending January 2024.
+Borrowings under the credit facility are secured by a first charge over substantially all of Descartes' assets.
+Depending on the type of advance, interest rates under the revolving operating portion of the credit facility are based on the Canada or US prime rate, Bankers' Acceptance (BA) or London Interbank Offered Rate (LIBOR) plus an additional 0 to 250 basis points based on the ratio of net debt to adjusted earnings before interest, taxes, depreciation and amortization, as defined in the credit agreement.
+A standby fee of between 20 to 40 basis points will be charged on all undrawn amounts.
 The credit facility contains certain customary representations, warranties and guarantees, and covenants.
-As at January 31, 2017, \$150.0 million of the revolving operating credit facility remains available for use.
-No amounts have been drawn on the facility available to support foreign exchange and interest rate hedging.
-We are in compliance with the covenants of the credit facility as at January 31, 2017.